 - Firstly, ensure you’re using a starter that has been fed a few hours before.
 It should be on the rise and have a domed top when you measure it into the bowl.
 I’d suggest feeding your starter at 1 or 2pm, and then waiting until the peak of your starter (2-3 hours in a warm place) to make the pre-ferment.

-- Leave this in a warm, draft free place for 5-6 hours.
-I use my oven with just the light, not the heat turned on.
-The preferment, when it’s ready, should look like a starter that has begun to fall after not being fed for a while.
-The top should have some popped bubbles – overall it should look like it’s on a comedown from peak rise.
+- Leave this in a warm, draft free place overnight.
+The preferment should look like a starter that has begun to fall after not being fed for a while.
+The top should have some popped bubbles but it will still look quite watery.
+Even if you think it has 'failed' it should still strengthen both the flavour and the physical dough.
+If it has absolutely no bubbles, doesn't look any different and has no sour smell, discard it and start again.

 To make the loaf:

-- In a medium sized mixing bowl, combine the psyllium husk, water and sweetener (this is yeast food).
+- In a medium sized mixing bowl, combine the psyllium husk, water and apple cider vinegar if you can't get Vitamin C powder (never use them both together).
 Whisk to combine, and then leave for 5-10 minutes to thicken into a gel.

-- While you’re waiting, combine the flours, ginger powder and salt in a large glass or plastic mixing bowl.
+- While you’re waiting, combine the flours, ginger powder, vitamin C powder if you have it and salt in a large glass or plastic mixing bowl.

 - Cover the loaf (make it airtight or the dough will dry out) with a lightly oiled shower cap or the cling you used for the pre-ferment.
-Place the loaf in a plastic bag, tie it up, and pop it into the fridge overnight.
+Place the loaf in a plastic bag and place either in the fridge or on the bench to proof.
+See proofing section for your options.
+If you proof it on the bench, it will take anymore from 3-6 hours, weather dependent.
+It might even take more.
+If you use the fridge, you can leave it overnight.

 To bake the loaf:

-- When the oven and loaf are both ready, take a long piece of baking paper and lay it on the bench.
+- When the oven and loaf are both ready, take a rectangular piece of sturdy baking paper and lay it on a damp bench.
 It needs to be long enough that you can lower the loaf into the Dutch oven without burning your arms.
 In my experience, dropping the loaf into the Dutch oven results in a flat and gummy loaf.

 - Invert the loaf onto the centre of the baking paper, leaving the edges for lowering handles.
 Use a lame (sharp scoring blade) or a sharp knife to make a reasonably deep incision in the loaf.
 Google ‘bread scoring’ for some pattern ideas, or just keep it simple.

 - Get all your oven gear ready to work quickly for this next step.
 Carefully and quickly remove the super hot Dutch oven from the oven.
 Shut the oven door while you work.
-Take the lid off and quickly lower in the bread.
-If you’re using an ice cube for extra oven spring, add it now.
-Pop the lid back on and quickly return the Dutch oven to the oven.
+Take the lid off and quickly lower in the bread, before quickly replacing the loaf to trap steam.

-- Once the time is up, remove the lid and continue to bake your loaf for another 30 or so minutes, or until the crust sounds hollow when you knock on it.
+- Once the time is up, remove the lid and continue to bake your loaf for another 20 or so minutes, or until the crust sounds hollow when you knock on it.
+For a blonder crust, drop the heat back to 180C or 356F.

 - Once cooked, remove the loaf from the oven and baking paper, placing it on a cooling rack.
 Allow to cool completely (3-4 hours, ideally overnight) before slicing into it, as you can compress all the air in the loaf and end up with extremely gummy bread.